Texas Tech University

 6. Scope of Modification

 a.
-The Modified Instructional Duties policy allows for the following:
+The Modified Instructional Duties Policy allows for the following:

 (1) For tenured or tenure-track faculty members:

-(b) replacement of face-to-face teaching assignments with online teaching assignments and/or additional administrative or service assignments that may be completed remotely.
+(b) Replacement of face-to-face teaching assignments with online teaching assignments and/or additional administrative or service assignments that may be completed remotely.

-replacement of face-to-face teaching assignments with online teaching assignments and/or additional administrative or service assignments that may be completed remotely.
+Replacement of face-to-face teaching assignments with online teaching assignments and/or additional administrative or service assignments that may be completed remotely.

-b.
-Extension of Tenure Probationary Period.
 For faculty members on the tenure track, an approved request for modified instructional duties includes an automatic one-year extension of the tenure probationary period per event (e.g., serious personal illness, birth, adoption, illness or injury to one's immediate family member).
 This extension is automatic unless the faculty member specifically opts out of the extension on the MIDRF.
 Faculty on the tenure track may request up to four semesters of modified instructional duties during the probationary period and may receive up to two one-year extensions of the tenure probationary period.
 Participation in modified instructional duties is without prejudice to performance reviews or applications for promotion or tenure.

-c.
-Benefit Continuance.
 Compensation and benefits of the faculty member do not change because a faculty member is on modified instructional duties.

 d.
 Retaliation in any form (e.g., an arbitrary change in instructional duties) is prohibited.

-7. Combination with Faculty Sick Leave and FMLA
+7. Combination with Faculty Sick Leave and Family and Medical Leave Act

 Attachment: Modified Instructional Duties Request Form